ProxeusApp/proxeus-core/deploy/linode/README.md

 Once your server is running, visit the [User Handbook](https://docs.google.com/document/d/e/2PACX-1vTchv7PotoQeH2cBA2VIHcqV0I0N_IQpFnbESR-8C19cgBikek3HAMVdPtfJJcYkANzPWbfy_S3bf8X/pub) to get started.

+To view the logs, log in with the Linode's built-in shell client ("Launch LISH console"), or connect to your instance using an SSH client program.
+Then paste this into the console to see the logs being updated in real time:

+`cd /srv/proxeus && docker-compose logs -f`

 ## References

 The basic set-up of a Debian or Ubuntu server is based roughly on Linode's [Basic OCA Helper One-Click](https://cloud.linode.com/stackscripts/401712).